IN2-Moist/2Take1-Moist-Script/README.md

 # 2Take1-Moist-Script (Build 2.0.2.4: Moist Edition)

     Change Log:
-  **  DELETE YOUR SAVED SETTINGS IF YOU DO NOT WANT ERRORS!**

    - Added Recent Players list into the menu stores 1000 players before resets or you restart the game or script
    - Added functions for recent players:
     1. Copy SCID to clipboard for use with scid joiner / timeout blacklist
     2. Add to blacklist to add them to the scripts blacklist